- Tour the highlights of Ho Chi Minh City, including the Củ Chi Vietcong Tunnels

 You'll also visit the Reunification Palace, also known as Independence Palace.
 This is the former home of the president of South Vietnam, which was taken over when Saigon fell in 1975.
 You'll end the tour with a visit to the Buddhist Thien Hau Temple and the Ben Thanh Market for some souvenir shopping.

 After the tour, you'll return to your hotel.

 Day 3: Day Trip on the Mekong Delta

 Today you'll experience firsthand the lifestyle lived by those on the Mekong Delta.
 In the morning you'll leave from your hotel to the waterfront province of Ben Tre.
 Upon arrival at the Hung Vuong Pier in Ben Tre City, you'll hop in a boat for a ride down a tributary of the Mekong River.

 As you travel amid the mangrove forests of this waterway, you'll see the morning hustle of fishing boats and coconut cargo ships passing back and forth.
-A stop at a traditional brickworks reveals how workers still make bricks the old fashioned way: by hand.
+A stop at traditional brickworks reveals how workers still make bricks the old-fashioned way: by hand.
 After that, it's a visit to My Long, a village famous for the tasty rice cakes made by its residents.
-While the recipe is secret, you'll get to see the process as the villagers making the cakes from rice paper, followed by a sampling of these treats.
+While the recipe is secret, you'll get to see the process as the villagers make the cakes from rice paper, followed by a sampling of these treats.